xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 Done building package xr-collector-health-monitor
 ```

 - **Find Your RPM:** Great!
-Your application has been packaged as an RPM and can be found in the RPMS/x86_64 directory
+Your application has been packaged as an RPM and can be found in the RPMS/x86_64 directory.
 ```bash
 cisco@cocoa:~/adam/appmgr/xr-appmgr-build$ cd RPMS/x86_64
 cisco@cocoa:~/adam/appmgr/xr-appmgr-build/RPMS/x86_64$ ls
 xr-collector-health-monitor-1.3.1-eXR_7.3.1.x86_64.rpm
 ```

-### Registering and Activating Your Application
+## Registering and Activating Your Application
 In the previous step, we packaged a Docker Image as an RPM to be hosted on IOS-XR with XR AppMgr.
 For applications that will be setup securely or for automated deployment across multiple routers, investigate secure onboarding with CLI/API, SZTP, or using a GISO.
 This demonstration is exclusively about getting your application up and running as quickly as possible, so I will shortcut some of the best practices for security and automation in an effort to speed up the visibility of results.

 - **Transfer RPM to the Router:** Enter the Linux environment from IOS-XR on your router and use scp to transfer the RPM from your machine to the router.
 The /misc/app_host directory is the preferred location to store RPMs.
 ```bash
 RP/0/RP0/CPU0:R1-MAcrocarpa#bash
 Thu Jul 14 20:43:19.887 UTC